 The Canadian Professional Rodeo Association has strict enforcement of rules and regulations in place to ensure the welfare of the animal.
 So, for me rodeos are okay and I hope they won’t disappear soon.

 Taste some real Canadian Food while you’re there.
-Try the mini-donuts, or the horse blankets, or the corn on the cob.
-Or maybe taste a crunchy kettle corn or a taco for some real food!
+Try the mini-donuts, the horse blankets, or the corn on the cob.
+Or maybe taste crunchy kettle corn or a taco for some real cowboy food!

 - Camper Rental in Canada